Here’s a few things I read recently.

 I’m unconvinced that 300 pages was necessary but it’s not the slog I dreaded.
 I suspect that those with more management responsibilities get more out of it, but I picked up plenty of useful tips all the same.
 Worth the gander indeed.

 Little Manual of API Design

-I particularly like the advice to write use cases before implementing an API.
+I like the advice to write use cases before implementing an API.
 Too often I find myself refactoring a function because I only partially thought through how it would be used in practice.
 Likewise, nothing beats early feedback from the poor saps who have to use your code.

 The Rise of the Citizen Developer: Assessing the Security Impact of Online App Generators

 What I find even more interesting than the security implications of this paper (which are no joke, don’t get me wrong) is the sheer number of apps created using online app generators.
 The researchers found over 250k of them (!) on Google Play.
 It brings to mind the sudden availability of powerful-yet-approachable game engines like Unity that precipitated the past decade’s explosion of quality indie games.